getpatchwork/patchwork/docs/deployment/installation.rst

-The easiest option for getting mail into Patchwork is to use an existing email address in combination with a mail retriever like `getmail`__, which will download mails from your inbox and pass them to Patchwork for processing. getmail is easy to set up and configure: to begin, you need to install it:
+The easiest option for getting mail into Patchwork is to use an existing email address in combination with a mail retriever like `getmail`__, which will download mails from your inbox and pass them to Patchwork for processing.
+*getmail* is easy to set up and configure: to begin, you need to install it:

 .. code-block:: shell

-   $ sudo apt-get install -y getmail4
+   $ sudo apt-get install -y getmail

 Once installed, you should configure it, substituting your own configuration details where required below:

 .. code-block:: shell

-   $ sudo cat << EOF > /etc/getmail/user@example.com/getmailrc
+   $ sudo tee /etc/getmail/use@example.com/getmailrc > /dev/null << EOF
    [retriever]
    type = SimpleIMAPSSLRetriever
    server = imap.example.com